zedithx/JavaAndroidFE/README.md

 </br>

 As part of an extension of our mobile app, we created a hardware locker which is integrated into our app.
 This allows the seller to scan a QR code to unlock and place items inside an assigned locker.
-Buyers will then be notified of this and they can similarly scan the same QR code to unlock the locker and retrieve the items purchased.
-This way, trust and convenience is achieved for both buyers as well as sellers of our app.
+Buyers will then be notified of this and they can similarly scan the same QR code to unlock the assigned locker and retrieve the items purchased.
+This way, trust and convenience is achieved for both buyers as well as merchants of our app.

 <div align="center">
   <img src="./readMeImages/locker.jpeg" width="50%" height="auto" alt="locker image">
 </div>
 </br>

+Check out the below video for more details on our Android application done in Java language.

+<div></div>

 This app was done for a school project entering our second year.
 We only had about 5 weeks to learn app development from scratch and execute this project.